Avani011/HumanBit-Assignment/README.md

 - Landing page
 - Job Description Generator using Assignment
 - Filters for Job Description
-- Candidates list relevant to JD generated
+- Candidate list relevant to the JD generated

 ## Environment Variables